rohith-0099/Movie_reccomendation/README.md

 # Movie_reccomendation
-# Movie_reccomendation

-# Movie Recommendation System
+🎥# Movie Recommendation System

-This is a simple Python project that recommends movies using two methods:
+💡This is a simple Python project that recommends movies using two methods:

 1. **Collaborative Filtering** – recommends movies based on what similar users have liked.